w3c/secure-payment-confirmation/explainer.md

 * Selection of a Payment Instrument by the Customer; it is presumed that the Customer has already done so (e.g. by typing in their credit card number).
-* ID & V to establish real world identity during enrollment; it is up to the ??? to determine the Customer's identity to their satisfaction.
+* ID & V to establish real world identity during enrollment; it is up to the Account Provider to determine the Customer's identity to their satisfaction.
 * Providing authentication for peer-to-peer or business-to-business transactions.
     * We expect that Secure Payment Confirmation may be useful in these